diffplug/spotless/CONTRIBUTING.md

 ## Project layout

-For the folders below in monospace text, they are published on maven central at the coordinate `com.diffplug.spotless:spotless-${FOLDER_NAME}`.
+For the folders below in monospace text, they are published on MavenCentral at the coordinate `com.diffplug.spotless:spotless-${FOLDER_NAME}`.
 The other folders are dev infrastructure.

 | Folder | Description |
 | ------ | ----------- |